 If you ride a PF long enough, you’ll fall.
-Every other PF cyclist I ride with- including myself– has had a fall.
-Maybe some other road user will cause you to have one, maybe you’ll fall due to your own screw-up.
-Better to think about ways to reduce injury in advance.
+Everybody that I ride with- including myself– has had a fall.
+Maybe some other road user will cause you to have yours, maybe you’ll fall due to your own screw-up.
+But you’ll dump at some point for whatever reason, so better to think about ways to fall that reduce injury in advance.

 (6) Ways to Reduce Damage From a Fall:

-2. Reduce SPEED: If you see that you’re going to crash/fall, reduce speed.
-The more you can reduce speed before dumping, the more proportionately that you can reduce the risk of serious injury.
+2. Reduce SPEED: If you see that you’re going to crash/fall, reduce speed as soon as you realize you’re in trouble.
+The slower your speed before dumping, the greater that you can reduce the risk of serious injury.

 3. Reduce HEIGHT: The higher the fall, the more serious the blunt-force trauma to bones, organs and soft tissue.
-If you see you’re entering an area which might require a sudden stop, then move from the saddle to the mount pegs and coast into it.
-This gives you options: if the risk doesn’t materialize, just re-mount the saddle and continue pedalling.
-If it does, you can apply the rear brake to step down to halt.
-But if you do fall from the mount pegs, you’re now just 1 foot off of the ground rather than 5 feet were you still in the saddle.
-By standing on the pegs you drive your weight down over the rear wheel making the calliper brake on the small rear wheel much more effective enabling you to stop quicker .
+If you see that you’re entering an area which has restricted view making it difficult to assess risk from approaching vehicles, then move from the saddle to the mount peg(s) and coast.
+If the risk doesn’t materialize, just re-mount the saddle and continue pedalling.
+However, if a risk does, then you just apply the rear brake and step down to halt.
+Even were you to fall now from the mount peg, if you do fall from the mount pegs, you’re now just 1 foot off of the ground versus 5 feet were you still on the saddle.

 5. PROTECT YOUR HEAD!: Never allow your head to strike the ground first, EVER.
-If you’re sat about 5 feet off the ground, then your head is going to be about 8+ feet above the road.
+Your head will be about 8+ feet above the road.
 If you have to suffer an injury, sacrifice any other part of your body than your head.
-If injury is unavoidable, you must protect your head at all costs.
-And this includes wearing a helmet.
-Although it looks good, wearing period headgear like top hats, bowlers & boaters offers zero protection.
+If injury is unavoidable, you must protect your head at all costs even if wearing a helmet.
+And always where a quality cycling helmet.

-6. DON’T THROW YOUR ARMS OUT: Although it’s instinctive to throw an arm out to brace for a fall, if you do this on a PF your arm will be absolutely shattered.
-I’ve been able to escape injury on my dumps by drawing my forearms into my chest as much as possible rather than reaching out.
-The fall at 12-13 MPH in the roundabout without protective pads I suffered severe blunt trauma to my forearms & hands.
-The other headover hitting a pothole, I was wearing pads and suffered zero injuries- and the force of the impact was so severe it bent the spine of my 50″ Penny-Farthing.
-I’ll never say “never”, but as much as possible avoid throwing an arm out in anticipation of a fall.
+6. DON’T THROW YOUR ARMS OUT: Although it’s instinctive to throw an arm out to brace for a fall, if you do this on a PF your arm will be shattered beyond repair.
+I’ve been able to escape injury on my few dumps by drawing my forearms into my chest as much as possible rather than reaching out.
+I fell at 12-13 MPH in the roundabout without protective pads and I suffered severe blunt trauma to my forearms & hands.
+Another time a motorist forced me into a pothole, I was wearing pads and suffered zero injuries- and the force of the impact was so severe it bent the spine of my 50″ Penny-Farthing.
+But in both instances, I never threw an arm out to brace for the fall.
+I’ll never say “never”- if the situation is such that an arm is your only option to protect your head then sacrifice it- but as much as possible avoid throwing an arm out in anticipation of a fall.
+I have never seen a 1 armed man riding a PF 😉

 7. CLOSE YOUR MOUTH!
 Any fighter will tell you that if you chin somebody with their mouth open, they’re going to lose some teeth and/or damage their tongue.
 If you are falling- from a Penny-Farthing or anything else– try to have the presence of mind to close your mouth to prevent serious dental injury.